What is the Voyagers Independent Learning Center?

 When is the Independent Learning Center open?

-The Independent Learning Center will be open for full days on Mondays and Fridays, as well as mornings on Wednesdays and Thursdays.
-The 2017-2018 year will begin September 11 and the program will run through mid-June, with breaks for school vacation weeks and holidays.
+The Independent Learning Center will be open for full days on Mondays and Fridays, as well as partial days on Thursdays.
+The 2018-2019 year will begin September 13 and the program will run through mid-June, with breaks for school vacation weeks and holidays.
 A full calendar will be provided.

 Are ILC members required to attend the Independent Learning Center during the entire time it’s open?